Pizzahawaiii/PizzaSlices/README.md

 To remove an item from a ring, simply drag & drop it into the red trash can area that appears when you start dragging it away from the ring section (purple background).
 <br clear="left"/>

+## Missing Feature?
+Bug?

+Please check the [issue list](https://github.com/Pizzahawaiii/PizzaSlices/issues) to see if it was reported already.
+If not, create a new issue or contact me on Discord or ingame (see below).

 ## Contact

 You're always more than welcome to ask questions or provide any kind of feedback.